sfmiller940/anonBB/README.md

 1. Enter your mysql settings in AnonBB.php
 2. Run AnonBB.php
-3. Check out your bulletin board at index.html
+3. Check out your bulletin board at index.html (or insert in another page)